 If you are a close contact of a person who has COVID-19, you need to:

 of COVID-19, you do not need to be tested, unless you are asked to by Public Health.
-It can take up to 14 days from the last time you were exposed to someone who has COVID-19 for symptoms to develop or to have enough virus in your body for a test to detect COVID-19.
-This is why it is important for you to self-isolate
+It can take several days from the last time you were exposed to someone who has COVID-19 for symptoms to develop or to have enough virus in your body for a test to detect COVID-19.

 for more information.